Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 - Turner Gloss Varnish.

-Lightfastness is how Turner acrylic gouache is resistant to fading.
+Lightfastness is how Turner’s acrylic gouache is resistant to fading.

-Turner Colours have a simple LF grade that you can find at the back of the tube, at the bottom.
+Turner Colours has a simple LF grade that you can find at the back of the tube, at the bottom.

 - ★ ★ ★ Excellent LF (50+ years)